mainmatter/playbook/src/development-process/README.md

 #### Deliverables

-Ideally no dedicated design deliverables should be necessary and engineers should work with the design source files directly and extract the information and assets they need from those.
+Ideally, no dedicated design deliverables should be necessary and engineers should work with the design source files directly and extract the information and assets they need from those.
 Therefore, the design sources files should be managed in a way that makes extraction of assets and necessary artwork easy for